top of page

 Hormuz Island

 If you would like to explore the city, early morning at sunrise is a fantastic time to venture out minus the crowds.
-To get to the Hormuz island, you will need to hop on a ferry from Bandar Abbas, just a short walk from the hotel.
+To get to the Hormuz Island, you will need to hop on a Iran ferry to Hormuz from Bandar Abbas, just a short walk from the hotel.
 The ferry ride costs $6 per person.
-The first one leaves the port at 6 45 a.m. and it would be great to jump on that, if you plan to spend just one day on the island.
+The first one leaves the port at 6:45 a.m. and it would be great to jump on that, if you plan to spend just one day on the island.

 These are nine places I visited: